microsoft/azuresql-devcontainers/README.md

 ![DevContainers-AzureSQL](DevContainers-AzureSQL.png)

 Our Dev Container templates simplify the development process by providing pre-configured environments that eliminate the need for manual setup.
-Developers can start coding immediately with all necessary tools and dependencies in place, using popular languages like `.NET`, `Node.js`, and `Python`.
+Developers can start coding immediately with all necessary tools and dependencies in place, using popular languages like `.NET`, `Node.js`, `Python`, `Go` and `Rust`.

 The local development environment mimics Azure SQL Database, allowing developers to manage data and test applications efficiently.
 Once ready, **GitHub Actions** automate the deployment process, transitioning seamlessly to **Azure Static Web Apps** and **Azure SQL Database**.
 This streamlined workflow enhances productivity, reduces setup time, and ensures consistency between local and production environments, helping developers deliver high-quality applications faster.